Ningyo

-Ningyo (人魚), as the name suggests, is a creature with both human and fish-like features, described in various pieces of Japanese literature.
+Ningyo (人魚), is a creature with both human and fish-like features, described in various pieces of Japanese literature.

 Though often translated as "mermaid", the term is technically not gender-specific and may include the "mermen".
 The literal translation "human-fish" has also been applied.

 Overview

 The earliest records of the ningyo attested in written Japanese sources are freshwater beings allegedly captured in the 7th century (§Asuka period), documented later in the Nihon Shoki.
 (Note: Though not explicitly called "ningyo" in the Nihon Shoki.)
 But subsequent examples are usually seawater beings.
 (Note: An odd intervening example of a freshwater ningyo is the one reportedly caught during the Kōnin era (810–824) in Lake Biwa, according to Kō Yamato honzō betsuroku ('Records of the Expanded Japanese Pharmacopoeia') of the Edo Period.)

 In later medieval times (§Kamakura and Muromachi periods)), it was held to be a sign of ill omen, and its beaching (§Omens in Michinoku) was blamed for subsequent bloody battles or calamity.